andresgbecerra/co-induction-anguar/YDKJSY:Get started/Chapter 2: Surveying JS/README.md

 // https://davidwalsh.name/for-and-against-let
 ```
 > Notice that both child class instances have a print() method, which was an override of the inherited print() method from the parent Publication class.
 Each of those overridden child class print() methods call super.print() to invoke the inherited version of the print() method.
-The fact that both the inherited and overridden methods can have the same name and co-exist is called polymorphism.
+The fact that both the inherited and overridden methods can have the same name and co-exist is called **polymorphism**.

 - **Modules**
   - The module pattern has essentially the same goal as the class pattern, which is to group data and behavior together into logical units. `modules can “include” or “access” the data and behaviors of other modules, for cooperation sake.`